-The 2018 laboratory results continue to demonstrate that no detonation-related contaminants have impacted the sampled locations.
+The 2019 laboratory results continue to demonstrate that no detonation-related contaminants have impacted the sampled locations.
 Tritium was not detected above the laboratory minimum detectable concentration using the conventional laboratory method.
-Three samples (one surface and two shallow well locations) were analyzed using the enrichment method.
-These samples (Cary Weldon House, Morrisania Ranch, and Potter Ranch) had tritium above the laboratory minimum detectable concentration (Table 1).
-The detection of tritium using this method is consistent with historical LTHMP results and with the worldwide tritium distribution in precipitation that resulted from aboveground nuclear tests during the 1950s and early 1960s (Brown 1995).
-Aboveground tests conducted by the United States and Soviet Union ended with the test ban treaty in 1963.
+Three samples (three shallow well locations) were analyzed using the enrichment method.
+These samples (Daniel Gardner, Patrick McCarty, and Tim Jacobs Ranch) had tritium above the laboratory minimum detectable concentration (Table 1).
+The detection of tritium using this method is consistent with historical LTHMP results and with the worldwide tritium distribution in precipitation that resulted from above-ground nuclear testing during the 1950s and early 1960s (Brown 1995).
+Above-ground tests conducted by the United States and Soviet Union ended with the test ban treaty in 1963.
 The tritium results obtained using the enrichment method are shown with the plot of tritium in precipitation (Figure 4 and Figure 5) at Ottawa, Canada (Brown 1995), which is the longest record of tritium in precipitation in the Northern Hemisphere (Brown 1995).
 The natural decay rate for tritium (12.3 years) is also included in the figures for comparison.
 The similarity of the tritium levels obtained from the enrichment laboratory method to tritium levels in precipitation indicates that the wells and surface locations are supplied by recent infiltration of water from rain or snowmelt.
 These results are much lower than the EPA drinking water standard for tritium of 20,000 picocuries per liter (pCi/L) (Title 40 Code of Federal Regulations Section 141.16).
 No other detonation-related radionuclides were detected by high-resolution gamma spectrometry analysis.
-Specific radionuclides that are included in gamma spectrometry analysis are listed in the data validation memo provided as Appendix A. Table 1 shows the 2018 sample laboratory results.
+Specific radionuclides that are included in gamma spectrometry analysis are listed in the data validation memo provided as Appendix A. Table 1 provides the 2019 sample laboratory results.